-LFTA is approved to provide training for the “Competency Based Instrument Rating” (CBIR) and for the “Basic Instrument Rating” (BIR).
-The amended European Aircrew Regulation (EC Regulation 1178/2011) has introduced this alternative routes to obtaining an instrument rating, more accessible to private pilots.
+LFTA is approved to provide training for the “Competency Based Instrument Rating” (CBIR).
+The amended European Aircrew Regulation (EC Regulation 1178/2011) has introduced alternative routes to obtaining an instrument rating, more accessible to private pilots.

 The privileges are the same as the for the instrument rating, however only connected to PPL(A) and CPL(A) privileges.
 For the ATPL, the “classic” IR has to be obtained.
 To be valid in high performance aeroplanes (HPA), a specific HPA course must be taken.
 A night flight qualification (NIT) is only a prerequisite for IFR by night.